fjj14/Resource_Matching/README.md

 `put-your-code-here`

 ## To-do list:
-* Transactions
+* Transactions - use Stripe API to implement transactions
-* Reviews and Ratings
+* Reviews and Ratings - create a rating form for users to rate sellers for credibility

 ## Prototypes and Screenshot
 [View Figma Prototypes Here](./prototypes-figma.pdf)